jatutert/Vagrant/README.md

 Vagrant configuration files go to https://developer.hashicorp.com/vagrant/docs)

 ## License / Copyright / Trademarks
-- Vagrant by Hashicorp (hashicorp.com)
+- Vagrant by Hashicorp Inc. (hashicorp.com)
 - Virtualbox by Oracle Corporation (oracle.com)
-- VMware by VMware Company (vmware.com)
+- VMware by VMware Company (vmware.com) / Broadcom (broadcom.com)
-- Windows by Microsoft (microsoft.com)
+- Windows by Microsoft Corporation (microsoft.com)

+Everything I describe is intended for personal or educational use.
+In my case, that is primarily educational use.

 All references to and quotations from external sources are licensed and/or copyright the respective owners.
 I make no claim to ownership of these sources.